 The next step was inspired by listening to Mike Stern talk about one of his ways of generating Bebop lines - by hitting the safe notes of chords from a semi-tone either side, these being some decorative chromatic notes he likes to use to achieve his trademark fusion sound e.g. imagine you had the CEGB arpeggio lined up over the C maj7 chord and then slid an F# into a G, or a C# into the C.

-So here is the 13th arpeggio with a semitone before each note, but now the idea is that the new notes are now main players in the scale rather than chromatic.
+So here is the original 13th arpeggio with a semitone before each note, but the idea is that the new notes are now main players in the scale rather than chromatic.

 Its intervals are: R b3 3 b5 5 b7 7 b9 9 10 11 b13 13 14 R.

 This is what I chose for the video.
-I played it twice and then tried to improvise a melody.
+I played it twice and then improvised a melody.
+Its flavour is suitably ambiguous.

 Here is one for you to try where the semitones are before or after: